Acid Reflux: Causes, Symptoms, Treatments & Prevention

-- Check with your healthcare professional if any medications you may be taking may be contributing to reflux
+- Checking with your doctor if any medications you are taking may be contributing to reflux

 When do you need to see a doctor?

-If medications are not working and your acid reflux has become severe, it’s important to consult a GP.
+If you have any concerns about your symptoms, you should talk with your doctor.
+If medications and lifestyle modifications are not working and your acid reflux has become more frequent or more severe, it’s important to consult a GP.

 Of course, if you’re ever unsure or have further questions regarding acid reflux, your healthcare professional is always the best source of information to help you manage your symptoms.